message/iata/IN.md

 - passengers with a diplomatic passport and an NOC (No Objection Certificate) issued by the Ministry of External Affairs;
 - passengers with a visa (excluding medical visas issued on or before 21 October 2020, and tourist visas(Type T)) issued by India;
 - passengers with an E-visa (excluding E-Tourist visas) issued by India;
-- passengers returning from Afghanistan, Bangladesh, Bhutan, Maldives or Nepal via India to their country of residence;
+- passengers with an E-Tourist visa issued on or after 6 October 2021;
-- effective 15 November 2021, passengers with an E-Tourist visa issued on or after 6 October 2021;
+- passengers with a tourist visa (Type T) issued on or after 6 October 2021;
-- effective 15 November 2021, passengers with a tourist visa (Type T) issued on or after 6 October 2021.
+- passengers returning from Afghanistan, Bangladesh, Bhutan, Maldives or Nepal via India to their country of residence.
 3. Passengers are not allowed to transit through Bangalore (BLR), Chennai (MAA), Delhi (DEL), Hyderabad (HYD), Kolkata (CCU) or Mumbai (BOM) to a third country.
 4. E-Tourist visas and tourist visas (Type T) are no longer valid.
-- Effective 15 November 2021, this does not apply to E-Tourist visas and tourist visas (Type T) issued on or after 6 October 2021.
+- This does not apply to E-Tourist visas and tourist visas (Type T) issued on or after 6 October 2021.
 5. Medical visas issued on or before 21 October 2020 are no longer valid.
 6. Passengers must complete the self-declaration form before departure.
 They must select ‘Air Suvidha’ on the right top corner at <a href="http://www.newdelhiairport.in/">www.newdelhiairport.in</a>
 7. Passengers must have a negative COVID-19 RT-PCR test taken at most 72 hours before departure from the first embarkation point.
 The test must be uploaded at <a href="http://www.newdelhiairport.in">www.newdelhiairport.in</a>